 # Modyo CLI

-The Modyo Command Line Interface (CLI) is a command-line tool based on two principles of acceleration and integration, these principles have a get and push command respectively.
+The Modyo Command Line Interface (CLI) is a tool based on two fundamental principles: acceleration and integration.
+These principles are implemented through the get

 # Installation